Meet the 2024

 The Solicitor is the chief prosecuting attorney within a judicial circuit.
 South Carolina has sixteen judicial circuits which are comprised of two or more counties within the State.
 The 16th Circuit covers York and Union Counties.

 Republican Kevin Brackett, the incumbent, defeated Tyler Bratton in the Republican primary.
 The partisan office has a four-year term.
-He has no Democratic opposition, so will likely be the winner of the November election (write-ins are possible).
+He has no Democratic opposition, and the winner of the November election with 98% of the vote (write-ins are possible).

 County Offices